Rights & Responsibilities

 - Be informed by the physician, or a delegate of the physician, of continuing

-health care requirements and options following discharge from our facility.
+health care requirements and options following discharge from the hospital.

 You have the right to be involved in the development and implementation